 Even though there was a major overhaul to tax deductions recently, there are still plenty of ways to reduce your taxable income in addition to those mentioned above.
 The following are several common itemized tax deductions to keep in mind as you prepare your return, according to Lisa Greene Lewis, a certified public accountant with TurboTax:

-Charitable contributions: If you donated to a charity in 2019, you can write off the value as long as you’re itemizing your taxes.
+Charitable contributions: If you donated to a charity, you can write off the value as long as you’re itemizing your taxes.
 Lewis noted that you can’t deduct the value of your time spent volunteering, but you can deduct your travel expenses, including parking fees, tolls and 14 cents per mile driven.

 State income or sales and local tax: Though the state and local tax (SALT) deduction was capped at a combined $10,000 as of 2017, this deduction is still available to those who itemize.
 In addition to property taxes, you can choose to deduct either state income tax or state sales tax paid during the year, whichever gets you the biggest tax deduction.